Events

 Core Lab Meetings

-Biweekly meetings that cement the core of the CGDS community: join us to catch up and have a coffee, discuss an article, or share work in progress.
+Monthly meetings that cement the core of the CGDS community: join us to catch up and have a coffee, discuss an article, or share work in progress.
 It’s okay if you can only attend part of the meeting.
 Core Lab meetings are held during the UofT fall and winter term season.
 Core Lab meetings always have AI captioning; other access elements will be arranged upon request.
 New folks welcome – please email cgds.utsc@utoronto.ca so that we can help to welcome you to your first core lab meeting.

 Note: Core Lab is currently only open to members of the U of T community (graduate students, undergraduate students by invitation, faculty, post-docs, recent alumni and researchers with a current U of T affiliation).